cefn/fix-time/readme.markdown

-# tidy-time
+# fix-time

 Parse messy human date and time strings

 Forked from substack/parse-messy-time to add some improvements.
 Notably...

+Parse messy human date and time strings

+Forked from substack/parse-messy-time to add some improvements.
+Notably...

-* Times which make no sense now return null instead of last night 12am
+* Times which make no sense now return null instead of last night 12am ( https://github.com/cefn/fix-time/issues/1 )
-* Times don't have an arbitrary number of milliseconds derived from the momentary Date() they were created
+* Times don't have an arbitrary number of milliseconds derived from the momentary Date() they were created ( https://github.com/substack/parse-messy-time/issues/10 )
 * Symmetrical delimiters are removed (' " `)

 # example